Updated June 2, 2014:

-Both these SSS Flexi-Fund and Modified Pag-ibig 2 (MP2) are savings programs offered by government agencies.
+Both SSS Flexi-Fund and Modified Pag-ibig 2 (MP2) are savings programs offered by government agencies.

 Both offer interest rates higher than those offered by banks for savings accounts and time deposits.